 The headline here is obviously Wi-Fi 6E, with radios in each Nest Wifi Pro device designed to send signals in the 6GHz band.
 With enough space to support several full-width, 160MHz channels at once, it’s a much wider swath of bandwidth than 2.4 or 5GHz, and it offers faster top speeds than other bands, too.
 Nest Wifi Pro capitalizes on this, with an AXE5400 build that promises to offer combined speeds from all three of its bands of up to 5.4 gigabits per second (5,400Mbps).
 That’s a notable jump from the original Nest Wifi, which is an AC2200 system promising combined-band speeds of up to 2.2Gbps.

 So is Nest Wifi Pro more than twice as fast as before, as the speed rating suggests?
-We’ll know better once we’ve tested it out for ourselves — and it’s very important to remember that your devices can only connect to one band at a time, so those combined-band speed ratings are a bit misleading.
+We’ll know better once we’ve tested it out for ourselves — and it’s very important to remember that your devices can only connect to one band at a time, so those combined-band speed ratings are.
 Still, in Google’s listing for Nest Wifi Pro, the company notes that Wi-Fi 6E is up to twice as fast as Wi-Fi 6, largely thanks to the support for multiple 160MHz-width channels of traffic on the 6GHz band.
 That tells you that the system’s biggest speed gains are likely to come to Wi-Fi 6E devices that can make full use of that 6GHz band.

 With no previous-gen devices in the mix, the 6GHz band offers cleaner bandwidth, too, with a significant reduction in interference from nearby networks and devices.
 That might make Nest Wifi Pro a good fit for densely populated areas with lots of neighbor networks that overlap with your own.